Abriana Stewart-Height, Ph.D.

 Research interests:

-Dr. Stewart-Height's research investigates the integration of technologies and algorithms for long-term deployable intelligent multi-agent systems in extreme environments.
-She draws on techniques in dynamical systems theory, controls, biology, rehabilitation, and deep learning and employs a failure-centric approach to develop intelligent agents that can reliably detect and strategically respond to unanticipated incidents in complex environments and perform tasks alongside humans or other robots as teammates during critical field operations.
+Dr. Stewart-Height leads the Bioinspired Robotics and Resilient Intelligence Laboratory (BR2I Lab).
+Her research investigates the integration of technologies and algorithms for long-term, autonomous multi-agent teams in extreme terrestrial environments.
+She draws on techniques from dynamical systems theory, control, biology, rehabilitation, and deep learning.
+She employs a failure-centric approach to develop intelligent agents that can reliably detect and strategically respond to unanticipated incidents in dynamic environments and perform complex tasks alongside humans or other robots as teammates during critical field operations such as disaster response, wildfire suppression, environmental remediation, nuclear plant management, and emergency wilderness medicine.
 Prior to joining UIC, she served as a Postdoctoral Fellow in the Department of Mechanical Engineering and the Computer Science and Artificial Intelligence Laboratory at Massachusetts Institute of Technology.

 Selected Publications